orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/instructions/guardian_registration.md

 ## Guardian Registration
-In order to participate in the voting, a Guardians must first enroll.
+In order to participate in the voting, a Guardian must first register.
 An Orbs Guardian is identified and delegated to by her Ethereum address.

 This document walks you through the registration process of Guardians using the MyCrypto desktop wallet application.
 Any wallet software may be used, and the choice of MyCrypto here is for illustration only.

 ### A Guardian registration requires to following data:
-- Name and website URL of the enrolling Guardian
+- Name and website URL of the Guardian

 Note: A Guardian may update her registration data at any time or leave the registry.